slack-ruby/slack-ruby-bot/RELEASING.md

 # Releasing Slack-Ruby-Bot

-There're no particular rules about when to release slack-ruby-bot.
-Release bug fixes frequenty, features not so frequently and breaking API changes rarely.
+There are no particular rules about when to release slack-ruby-bot.
+Release bug fixes frequently, features not so frequently and breaking API changes rarely.

 ### Release